 Park District of Highland Park strives to provide safe parks, recreation programs, events, and facilities which balance the need to minimize risk to its participants and yet preserve the fun of the recreation experience.

 We endeavor to keep our facilities and programs operating whenever possible.
-There are times, however, when weather, road conditions, or facility malfunctions dictate that programs and/or services must be cancelled or temporarily postponed or entire facilities closed.
+There are times, however, when weather, road conditions, or facility malfunctions dictate that programs and/or services must be canceled or temporarily postponed or entire facilities closed.

 In order to provide employees and patrons with a safe and secure environment in which to work and play, the Park District reserves the right to close a particular facility or cancel a program using the following criteria:

 Because weather and road conditions can change dramatically as the day progresses, the Park District will monitor weather conditions and announce closing updates throughout the day.
-Communication regarding any weather related closings and updates will be posted on the homepage of this website, the Park District Facebook page, and the Chicago Emergency Closing Center.
+Communication regarding any weather-related closings and updates will be posted on the homepage of this website, the Park District Facebook page, and the Chicago Emergency Closing Center.
 Emails will be sent to customers who have subscribed to the Park District email program.

-Strike Guard is a state-of-the art lightning detection system designed to track actual lightning strikes and will sound when lightning is within a 10-mile radius.
+Strike Guard is a lightning detection system designed to track actual lightning strikes and will sound when lightning is detected within a 10-mile radius.
 Participants using outdoor facilities should take appropriate shelter when the warning signals are activated.
 If the weather is threatening but no warning signal is heard or seen, use good judgment and clear the area.
 Do not wait for the warning signal to activate.

 Signal that Outdoor Activities May Resume: once the system has detected that dangerous weather has cleared, 3 short blasts will sound signaling to patrons that it is safe to resume outdoor activities.